vagvolgyi/general_tracker/README.md

 3. Generate a Visual Studio solution for OpenCV using CMake, as follows:

-   1. In CMake, in the fields "Where is the source code" and "where to build the binaries", specify the path to the source folder and build folder for the OpenCV package, repectively; These will look like *\opencv-4.0.1\sources and *\opencv-4.0.1\build, where * indicates the folder path containing opencv-4.0.1.
+   1. In CMake, in the fields "Where is the source code" and "Where to build the binaries", specify the path to the source folder and build folder for the OpenCV package, repectively.
+These will look like *\opencv-4.0.1\sources and *\opencv-4.0.1\build, where * indicates the folder path containing opencv-4.0.1.

-   2. Click on "Add Entry";
+   2. Click on "Add Entry".

-   3. Enter "OPENCV_EXTRA_MODULES_PATH" for the Name;
+   3. Enter "OPENCV_EXTRA_MODULES_PATH" for the Name.

-   4. From the Type dropdown, set Type to be PATH;
+   4. Select PATH for Type.

-   5. Leave the Value unassigned for now and press "OK" then "Configure";
+   5. Leave the Value unassigned for now and press "OK" then "Configure".

    6. After successful configuration, set the PATH value.
-For this purpose, in the red section, click on OPENCV_EXTRA_MODULES_PATH to modify its value then select the directory containing the OpenCV Contrib modules (*\opencv_contrib-4.0.1\modules, where * indicates the folder path containing opencv_contrib-4.0.1);
+For this purpose, in the red section, click on OPENCV_EXTRA_MODULES_PATH to modify its value then select the directory containing the OpenCV Contrib modules (*\opencv_contrib-4.0.1\modules, where * indicates the folder path containing opencv_contrib-4.0.1).

    7. "Configure" again, then "Generate".

 4. Open the OpenCV Visual Studio Solution and compile it (Build All).

+5. Create a build directory for general_tracker.

+6. Generate a Visual Studio solution for general_tracker using CMake, as follows:

+   1. Set source and build directories.

+   2. "Configure".

+   3. Set "OpenCV_DIR" to the build directory of your OpenCV installation.

+   4. "Configure", then "Generate".

+7. (Optional) Select Release mode in the Debug/Release drop down list.

+8. Open the general_tracker Visual Studio Solution and build it.

 Run-time dependencies on Windows:
 -----------------------